elkinlatorre/agentic-analyst-mcp-service/README.md

 # The Autonomous Market Analyst

 ## Overview
-This project demonstrates an advanced agentic AI use case: **"The Autonomous Market Analyst"**.
-It is a robust portfolio piece designed to showcase the orchestration of multiple MCP (Model Context Protocol) servers and local tools to perform end-to-end market research, data extraction, and reporting.
+Agentic AI use case: **"The Autonomous Market Analyst"**.
+It is designed to showcase the orchestration of multiple MCP (Model Context Protocol) servers and local tools to perform end-to-end market research, data extraction, and reporting.

 Unlike simple search bots, this agent acts as a diligent analyst.
 It autonomously:
 1. Identifies relevant data sources.